apart from that he was in rude health

 I've actually seen Secret Agent 23 Skidoo in the kids tent at a festival!
 His whole family is in the act, it's pretty heartwarming.

-― The specifics are these, which is those principles I described (Dan Peterson), Thursday, 13 September 2012 20:06 (1 year ago) Permalink
+― The specifics are these, which is those principles I described (Dan Peterson), Thursday, 13 September 2012 20:06 (five years ago) Permalink

 Ginger Spice, Geri Halliwell, wore an infamous Union Jack dress made so when she popped out of the dress whilst performing onstage with the group.